kacigaya/skia-graphite-openai/README.md

 <p align="center">
    <strong>A rendering glitch affecting all Chromium-based browsers and Electron apps on macOS 15 (Sequoia) / 26 (Tahoe), including the Codex desktop app and ChatGPT web client.</strong><br>
-   <em>A GPU rendering synchronization bug causing visual corruption on macOS—and how to fix it.</em>
+   <em>A GPU rendering synchronization bug causing visual corruption on macOS, and how to fix it.</em>
 </p>

 ## Symptom